xi-livecode/xi/README.md

 -v`.
 To install Xi you must install the core libraries and REPL, and then one or more backends.

-There is a configuration file that is written automatically for you when run for the first time at `~/.config/xi/init.rb`.
-You can add require lines and define all the function helpers you want.

 If you want to use Xi with SuperCollider:

     $ gem install xi-lang xi-supercollider